Evening Training Programs

 If you are are not a runner or need a tune up, Spirit Run’s “Couch to 5k” program is perfect for you.

 Our experienced coaches will gently introduce you to getting your body moving by alternating walking and running for small distances.
-They will slowly build your endurance over nine weeks and prepare you to complete Spirit Run’s 5k.
+They will slowly build your endurance over eight weeks and prepare you to complete Spirit Run’s 5k.

 Register now to get off your couch and train for Spirit Run’s 5k!

 Kids train for mile or youth 5k